openops/mom/README.md

 understands that you don't want to have to think about how to record your time, instead you want it to seize the moments of attention that you award it.

+MOM is all about building operational software in new and sane ways that will ready us for the future.

 #### Built for the web first

 With upwards of five core smart phone platforms and thus five separate